 Domestic infant adoption has changed a lot through the years, both for expecting moms and birth families, as well as prospective adoptive families.
 It’s important for those interested in adoption to make sure they are aware of the many resources available to expectant moms as well adoptive families, in addition to points to consider as the landscape of adoption continues to evolve and adoption professionals can better put into perspective for us helpful information and important takeaways of what your own unique adoption journey may bring.

 In Episode 17 of this season’s Gladney reFRAMED podcast, Emily Morehead, LPC, sits down with health expert Ashley Whiteside, LMSW, LCPAA, who shares her 14 years of hands-on experience with domestic infant adoption, having come from a background as a birth parent caseworker and currently serving as manager of Gladney’s Domestic Infant Team.

-In order to understand what domestic adoption looks like today through the eyes of Gladney, Whiteside shares that Gladney has always made it a top priority to work closely with birth mothers all over the country—making the effort to meet directly with birth mothers in person, which often times includes last minute emergency travel plans in order to make sure expectant moms receive the support they deserve from Day 1, including doctor’s appointments, right through to delivery.
+In order to understand what domestic adoption looks like today through the eyes of The Gladney Center for Adoption, Whiteside shares that Gladney has always made it a top priority to work closely with birth mothers all over the country—making the effort to meet directly with birth mothers in person, which often times includes last minute emergency travel plans in order to make sure expectant moms receive the support they deserve from Day 1, including doctor’s appointments, right through to delivery.
 Bottom line, Gladney strives to be in front of expected moms—available and ready to help provide whatever resources they may need or require.
 She mentions that the responsibility and sacrifice that comes with being a birth parent caseworker is by far the hardest job, but one Gladney is proud to be able to offer with the understanding that the caseworker may be the expectant mom’s only line of support.

 Reasons for Choosing Adoption